atridadl/goth.stack/README.md

 4. Run ```go install github.com/cosmtrek/air@latest``` to download Air for live reload
 5. Run ```air``` to start the dev server

+_Note that on MacOS, you need to right click and open the appropriate tailwind executable before you can run StyleGen.
+This is a limitation of running unsigned binaries in MacOS.
+Blame Tim Apple._

 ## Tests
 Without Coverage: `go test atri.dad/lib`
 With Coverage: `go test atri.dad/lib -cover`